sumanmitra00/SumanPortfolio/README.md

-# 🚀 John — Premium Portfolio
+# 🚀 Suman Mitra — Premium Portfolio

 A modern, fully responsive, and production-ready personal portfolio website built with **React + Vite**.
 Designed with smooth animations, clean UI, SEO optimization, and an elegant user experience to showcase your skills, projects, achievements, and resume.